facebook pixel

 CRDN 4.5

-Analyze quality, financial, and productivity data for use in planning.
+Analyze quality, financial and productivity data for use in planning.

 Administrative – Procurement/Production, Distribution/Service, and Safety/Sanitation

-Preceptor and/or Director evaluation on a food service assignment analyzing financial records and productivity data of a waste management system and writing a paper detailing information gathered
+Preceptor and/or Director evaluation on a foodservice assignment analyzing financial records and productivity data of a waste management system and writing a paper detailing information gathered

 CRDN 4.6